No matter how hard I try to avoid it, every now and then I learn something new.

 It was the best night of our trip.

-On a recent afternoon my wife and I found ourselves walking our dog, an unlikeable little rat of a thing that is my mother-in-law's legacy, down Seventh Avenue, wandering past the gravel lawns to our manufactured home.
+On a recent afternoon my wife and I found ourselves walking down Seventh Avenue with our dog, an unlikeable little rat of a thing that is my mother-in-law's legacy.
+We were making our way past the gravel lawns to our manufactured home.

 And we laughed and laughed.
 How, we asked each other, have we arrived here?